Mary Norwood: First at-large tenure (2002–2010)

+Second at-large tenure (2014–2018)

+Norwood rejoined the city council in 2014, having won election to the city's second at-large seat in the 2013 election.
+She unseated incumbent Aaron Watson, a rarity in Atlanta City Council elections.
+Norwood was regarded to have benefited from strong name recognition as a result of her mayoral candidacy four years prior.
+In 2017, she opted to run for mayor a second time instead of seeking re-election to the council.

+8th district tenure (2022–present)

+In 2021, Norwood ran unopposed for the 8th district seat on the city council.
+The seat represents parts of the Buckhead neighborhood and northwest Atlanta.

+Fulton County Board of Elections

+In January 2013, Norwood was nominated by the local Republican Party as their choice to hold one of the seats that the party is entitled to on the Fulton County Board of Elections.
+She was soon after appointed to the seat by the Fulton County Board of Commissioners.

+In November 2018, Norwood sought to rejoin the board as its chair, and received the support of local Republican state senators.
+However, the Republican attempt to have Norwood nominated and appointed as the board's chair failed.

-2009 Atlanta mayoral election
+2009 mayoral campaign

-Mary Norwood has been involved in the Atlanta area for the past 30 years, beginning as a community activist.
-In 2009, she ran for Mayor of the City of Atlanta, but eventually lost to Kasim Reed in a runoff election.
+In 2009, Mary Norwood ran for mayor of Atlanta, advancing to a runoff election in which she was defeated by Kasim Reed.

 Norwood received 46 percent of the vote on Election Day, the largest proportion of all the candidates, but as no candidate received a majority (more than 50% of the vote), she entered a runoff election on December 1, 2009.
 However, Kasim Reed received more votes in the runoff, and, after a recount, Norwood conceded.

-According to an investigation by the staff of the Atlanta Journal-Constitution, campaign records show that the Georgia Democratic Party spent at least $165,000 to attack Norwood.
+According to an investigation by the staff of the Atlanta Journal-Constitution, campaign records show that the Georgia Democratic Party spent at least $165,000 to oppose Norwood.
 This, along with an eight percent jump in voters for the runoff contributed to Reed winning the mayoral runoff election by about 700 votes out of approximately 84,000 votes total.

 Norwood campaigned on a platform of fiscal responsibility, and in a political advertisement she asserted that the city of Atlanta had misplaced $100 million.
 However, the city administration disputed the claim, explaining that $116 million was borrowed from the Watershed Management Department for city projects, and the money is being repaid by those departments.

-Taxes

-Norwood voted against the tax increase proposal in June 2008, which did not pass.
-The City of Atlanta then responded by reducing public safety personnel and imposed a 10 percent pay cut on city workers to balance the budget.
-In both instances, Norwood asked the City to reduce its spending on areas other than public safety personnel.

-The City of Atlanta’s budget was said to be balanced for several years.
-However, by March 2009, Atlanta’s bond rating was downgraded by Standard & Poor’s, a key credit rating agency.
-This downgrade resulted from four years of operating deficits, as well as longer-term pressures associated with the Atlanta’s underfunded pensions, police overtime, and subsidies to several funds.
-Atlanta’s solid waste and capital finance funds were also downgraded.

-In June 2009, the City Council voted 8-7, to increase the Atlanta property tax rate for general operations from 7.12 mills to 10.12 mills, a 42 percent increase.
-Atlanta is one of the few big cities nationwide to raise property taxes that year.
-Mary Norwood voted against this increase, insisting that there was money to be found within Atlanta’s budget.
+During her campaign, Norwood successfully courted significant LGBT support by voicing her support for the legalization of same-sex marriage.

+2010 county commissioner campaign

+Norwood ran for a seat on the Fulton County Commission in 2010.
+However, the Fulton County Board of Elections rejected her petition to appear on the ballot because she filed it several hours past the deadline.
+A lawsuit filed by Norwood challenging the board's decision was unsuccessful.